My best financial books

 Finally, Benjamin Graham’s The Intelligent Investor may be the best book on investing ever written.
 This is no easy read, but it’s worth your time if you’re so inclined.

 As a student of investing, I personally own 60 financial books on various topics.
 I lend them to clients who are interested.
 Most aren’t, preferring an advisor they can trust.
-It’s individual preference.
+It’s an individual preference.

 Read ‘em and reap.